dart-lang/language/working/0546-patterns/exhaustiveness.md

 ### Types in spaces

-Extract spaces have a static type and the algorithm needs to work with those.
+Object spaces have a static type and the algorithm needs to work with those.
 For our purposes, the only thing we need to be able to ask about a type is:

 *   Is it a subtype of some other type?
 And, conversely, is one type a supertype of another?
 Note that "subtype" and "supertype" aren't "strict".
 A type is